pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 **Fundamental differentia**:

-The distinctive characteristic(s) that leads to or is responsible for the greatest number of distinctive characteristics–distinctive within the specific genus.
+The distinctive characteristic(s) that leads to or is responsible for the greatest number of distinctive characteristics – distinctive within the specific genus.

 ---

-In simple terms, the purpose of definitions dictates that we must (1) choose the most specific genus possible–in the relevant context, and (2) choose the broadest, i.e. most fundamental differentia possible–in the relevant context.
+In simple terms, the purpose of definitions dictates that we must (1) choose the most specific genus possible – in the relevant context, and (2) choose the broadest, i.e. most fundamental differentia possible – in the relevant context.

 **NOTE**: _The fundamentality of the differentia is elaborated in the rule of fundamentality._